 Back in the 1940s, 50s, and 60s there was a daytime television show hosted by a man named Art Linkletter.
-A very popular segment on that show was entitled; “Kids Say the Darndest Things”.
+A very popular segment on that show was entitled; “Kids Say the Darndest Things“.
 This concept was re-invented in the 1990s as a stand-alone show hosted by comedian Bill Cosby.
-Both demonstrated that kids can be very funny and entertaining, even when they’re not trying to be.
+Both demonstrated that a kid asked the right questions can be very funny and entertaining, even when they’re not trying to be.

 But humor isn’t the only thing kids are often very good at.
 They’ve also proven to be very capable of coming up with profitable new business ideas.
 Here are just a few examples: